Codemon72/JavaScript--Gym_and_Library/CONCEPTS AND TERMS.md

   - Note: `typeof Null` will return: 'Object' but this is basically a bug in JavaScript.
 Google it.
 - **Reference Data Types / Objects**
   - accessed by reference
-  - objects that are store on the heap
+  - objects that are stored on the heap
   - pointer to a location in memory
-  - Array, Object Literal, Function, Date, Anything Else...
+  - Array, Object Literal, Function, Date, anything else...

 #### Type Conversion
 ```js